 A series of diplomatic maneuverings in July 1914 led to an ultimatum from Austria-Hungary to Serbia, and to war.
 Read more: The July Crisis: Ultimatum and outbreak of war

 France to the west, Russia to the east; Germany had a strategic plan in case of war in the early 20th century.
-Read more: The Schlieffen Plan
+Read more: What was The Schlieffen Plan?

 The August experience allegedly united people behind the 1914 war effort.
 But this shared enthusiasm is a myth.
 Read more: War enthusiasm